rickymeredith3/rickymeredith3/README.md

 # Hello!
 My name is Ricky Meredith

-I am a Junior Laravel Developer and QA Engineer at a tech company.

-I am currently looking to be hired as a full-time software engineer.

 I love web development and I am always looking to learn new things.
 Right now I am building an application to help you know what credit card you should use to maximize the rewards you earn.
 You can find that project here: https://github.com/rickymeredith3/cashback-calculator